tanaphum/MAEMOD-MORU.github.io.BAK/team.md

 ---
-title: People
+title: Our Team
-subtitle: The humans behind this project
+subtitle: MAEMOD team members
-team-list:
+team:
   - name: Lisa White
     img: /img/team/lisa.jpg
     desc: Head of Mathematical and Economic Modelling and Professor of Modelling and Epidemiology